 4. The relevant system operator shall have the right to check that a power-generating module complies with the requirements of this Regulation by carrying out its own compliance simulations based on the provided simulation reports, simulation models and compliance test measurements.

 5. The relevant system operator shall provide the power-generating facility owner with technical data and a simulation model of the network, to the extent necessary to carry out the requested simulations in accordance with Chapter 5, 6 or 7 of Title IV.

+6. For EVs in pools, the pooling mechanisms shall be proofed, so that the overall pooling behaviour can be used for compliance simulations.

+The pooling mechanisms shall be certified on EU-level to be used in all member states and shall be accepted by the relevant network operator.

+The PGU/PGCM as a member of the pool belongs to Type EV, A or B.

+In the case of AC charging / discharging, the EV is in combination with the charging / discharging infrastructure responsible for compliance requirements.

+In the case of DC charging / discharging, the charging / discharging infrastructure is responsible for compliance requirements.
 CHAPTER 2

 Compliance testing for synchronous power-generating modules